HomeAnswersHIV/AIDS specialisthiv

 I read your query and can understand your concern.

 The risk of transmission is too low to almost nil by needle sticks with undetectable people, and I cannot comment percentage-wise.
 Anyway, in this scenario, I feel the risk of transmission of HIV (human immunodeficiency virus) is almost nil.
-HIV 4th generation test is considered almost conclusive after one month of exposure.
+The HIV 4th-generation test is considered almost conclusive after one month of exposure.
 So the chances of HIV tests coming positive later are almost nil.
-But it would be better to go for an HIV antibodies test after three months of last exposure for conclusive results and be relieved of anxiety.
+But it would be better to go for an HIV antibody test after three months of last exposure for conclusive results and to be relieved of anxiety.

 Patient's Query